ranr01/reveal-inline-svg/README.md

-Note on browser compatibility: It seems that out of IE, Edge, Chrome and Firefox, the Javascript code is only compatible with Firefox.
-The other browsers seem to not implement the same JS API for the `object` html element so the selection and extraction of the svg element fails for various reasons.
-I do not expect to have the time to try and fix this in the near fututre. :-(

 # reveal-inline-svg
 Automatically inlines SVG files in Reveal.js presentations.
 Allows the application of fragments, animations etc. to SVG DOM elements.

+### Note on browser compatibility:
+It seems that out of IE, Edge, Chrome and Firefox, reveal-inline-svg is only compatible with Firefox.
+The other browsers seem to not implement the same JS API for the `object` html element so the selection and extraction of the svg element fails for various reasons.
+I do not expect to have the time to try and fix this in the near fututre. :-(

 ## Installation
 Just include `inline_svg.js` as a dependency of Reveal inside the `Reveal.initialize` function in your presentation's HTML file.